 Live Blood analysis can reveal distortion of red blood cells which reflect nutrition status, especially low levels of iron, protein, vitamin B12, folic acid, and fatty acids.
 Incomplete or delayed digestion of fats and proteins can also be observed.
 In addition, liver stress and undesirable bacterial and fungal by-products may be revealed.
 The live blood thus acts as an educational: feedback mechanism, motivating people to improve their diet, perhaps with the addition of nutritional supplements.
 Positive changes in the structure of the blood cells can be viewed over time, usually a period of months, as improved nutrition impacts the blood.
 In laboratory tests, preserved blood must be stained in order to see certain cellular structures.
 When live blood is viewed with a darkfield condenser, the process gives a highly contrasted image so that live material can be easily viewed.
 This darkfield microscopy may be of value in the early assessment of environmental sensitivity, imbalanced terrain, compromised immunity and other conditions, months or years before traditional medical diagnosis.
 The microscopist can look at live blood through various lenses, including darkfield and brightfield, both of which provide a different illumination to help evaluate the same blood specimen.

 Bruce Bonner is a certified Live Cell Microscopist.
-To schedule an appointment contact us at 613-836-7901.
+To schedule your two appointments needed for Live Blood Cell Analysis please contact us directly at 613-836-7901.